healthcare-hackathon-wuerzburg/systhemis/README.md

 This allows for use on both home computers and mobile devices, ensuring a seamless experience for all users, including those with disabilities.

-The app includes a symptom diary, an information center, and allows a patient to share their entered data with their practitioner.
-This can help both the patient and the practitioner schedule appointments on demand.
+The app includes an information center and a symptom diary which allow patients to share their entered data with their practitioner.
+This can help both, the patient and the practitioner to schedule appointments on demand.

 ## Getting Started

-To allow further development on this project, please follow the steps in the sections ["Requirements"](#Requirements) and ["Installation."](#Installation)
+To engage in further development on this project, please follow the steps in the sections ["Requirements"](#Requirements) and ["Installation."](#Installation)

 ### Requirements

-Please make sure that you have already installed the following Programs.
+Please make sure that you have already installed the following programs.

 - Node Version Manager